ethereum/ethereum-org-website/src/content/wallets/index.md

 ---
 title: Ethereum Wallets
-meta:
-  - name: description
-    content: The basic information you need to get started using Ethereum wallets.
-  - property: og:title
-    content: Ethereum Wallets | Ethereum.org
-  - property: og:description
-    content: The basic information you need to get started using Ethereum wallets.
+description: The basic information you need to get started using Ethereum wallets.
 lang: en
 ---